 Despite being a car-based crossover, Audi says the Q5 still acquits itself well off-road.
 Its climbing capability of 31 degrees of incline is respectable, while its overhang angle is 25 degrees thanks to a short front overhang.
 The ramp breakover angle, determined by the wheelbase, is 17.5 degrees.
 Ground clearance is a healthy 7.87 inches, with a fording depth of up to 19.69 inches when driving through water.
 Despite all that, the Q5 should not be mistaken as a hard-core off-road vehicle.

 The Q5's cabin is tastefully trimmed in high-quality materials and can be outfitted with the most recent version of Audi's MMI infotainment system.
-The latest model year brings Audi Connect, an optional feature that brings in-car internet connectivity and industry-first Google Earth integration - complete with panoramic views and high-resolution 3D satellite and aerial imagery.
+Also available is Audi Connect, which brings in-car internet connectivity and industry-first Google Earth integration - complete with panoramic views and high-resolution 3D satellite and aerial imagery.

-The Q5 can be had with two powertrains, each of which shift through an eight-speed automatic transmission that sends power to all four wheels via Audi's Quattro all-wheel-drive system.
+The Q5 can be had with four different powertrains, each of which shift through an eight-speed automatic transmission that sends power to all four wheels via Audi's Quattro all-wheel-drive system.

-The entry-level engine is a turbocharged 2.0-liter four-cylinder that makes 211 horsepower and 258 lb-ft of torque.
-Shifting duties are handled by an eight-speed automatic transmission, and the pair is good for an EPA-estimated 20 mpg in the city and 28 mpg on the highway.
+The entry-level engine is a turbocharged 2.0-liter four-cylinder that makes 211 horsepower and 258 lb-ft of torque while returning 20 mpg in the city and 28 mpg on the highway.

 Those looking for a bit more power can spec a 3.0-liter supercharged V6, which replaces the old 3.2-liter unit and produces 272 horsepower and 295 lb-ft of torque.
-Like the four-cylinder, its dancing partner is an eight-speed auto.
 Fuel economy is rated at 18/26 mpg.

-For the latest model year, electromechanical steering is standard in all Q5s to reduce fuel consumption.
+Audi recently added electromechanical steering to all Q5s in order to reduce fuel consumption.

 Trim Level Breakdown